 First option (recommended): create a new

-config.inifile at the root of your working directory, copy-paste the following and replace the api_id and api_hash values with your own.
+config.inifile next to your main script, copy-paste the following and replace the api_id and api_hash values with your own.
 This is the preferred method because allows you to keep your credentials out of your code without having to deal with how to load them:

 [pyrogram] api_id = 12345 api_hash = 0123456789abcdef0123456789abcdef